TechAngelX/TechAngelX/README.md

 - **DevOps & Containerization**: Docker, CI/CD integration.
 - **Cloud & IT Management**: Azure, Active Directory, Microsoft 365, Salesforce.

-But my primary language (my 'bread and butter') is Java, and all the fun aspects of SOLID principles, clean colding, encapsulation, polymorpism and inheritance that come with it.
+But my primary language (my 'bread and butter') is Java, and all the fun aspects of SOLID principles, clean coding, encapsulation, polymorpism and inheritance that come with it.
 I love OOP.
 I love to model the world !
 ## 🔧 Key Skills

 - **Software Development**: Proficient in algorithms, data structures, and application design.